-Global Restaurant Investment Forum (GRIF) Saudi Returns As Part Of Future Hospitality Summit (FHS) Saudi Arabia 2024
+Global Restaurant Investment Forum (GRIF) Saudi returns as part of Future Hospitality Summit (FHS) Saudi Arabia 2024

-(MENAFN- Mid-East) The renowned annual gathering of notable names in the F&B industry will take place at the Mandarin Oriental Al Faisaliah in Riyadh for two days from April 29 to April 30.-p fetchpriority="high" decoding="async" class="CToWUd" src="#" width="625" height="417" data-bit="iit" />Riyadh, Saudi Arabia: The Global Restaurant Investment Forum (GRIF) is thrilled to announce its return to Riyadh as part of the Future Hospitality Summit (FHS) Saudi Arabia 2024.
+(MENAFN- Katch ) Riyadh, Saudi Arabia (April 2024): The Global Restaurant Investment Forum (GRIF) is thrilled to announce its return to Riyadh as part of the Future Hospitality Summit (FHS) Saudi Arabia 2024.
 The GRIF brand is a platform which provides knowledge, connections and inspiration for the restaurant investment industry globally.
 With its strong sense of community and passion for the sector, GRIF has been organising leading events since its establishment in 2014, with several successful editions previously held in Dubai, London, Nairobi, and Amsterdam.
 This highly anticipated event will take place from April 29 to 30 at the prestigious Mandarin Oriental Al Faisaliah, Riyadh, followed by a culinary tour of Via Riyadh on May 1.

 Always future-focused, GRIF@FHS-Saudi will open its two-day showcase with insights on the future demands of the hospitality consumer.
 These discussions will be delivered by world-renowned futurists Martin Raymond, the Co-founder and editor-in-chief of LS:N Global and The Future Laboratory, and Christopher Sanderson, the Co-founder of The Future Laboratory.
 Their engaging presentation will in part draw on the unique research they have undertaken on the future of luxury hospitality in the Kingdom, followed by a panel discussion on the resulting opportunities in the F&B space in the country where Chris will be joined by Hicham Hassouni, the Chief Strategy & Business Development Officer of Boutique Group, Mohammed Jawa, the Founder and Chairman of MJS Holding, and